LayanCS/-Rewayatech-Saudi-Stories-challenge/README.md

   3. Clean the data (normalize the text, remove punctuation, remove diacritics, …)
   4. Exploratory Data Analysis (vocabulary of most used words using “Word2Vec”, unsupervised analysis using “K-Means” and “PCA”)
   5. Visualize and analyze the results(t-sne, bar plot)

+# Datasets
+The data we are using are very large in size, there for you can find all csv files in this [Google drive link](https://drive.google.com/drive/folders/1id5e2XkTbT3roMQwmhYGjFnksR5hZYSy?usp=sharing)

 # Ref:
 * [Unsupervised Sentiment Analysis](https://towardsdatascience.com/unsupervised-sentiment-analysis-a38bf1906483)